-The Clean Power Finance management team, board of directors, and advisers include Silicon Valley entrepreneurs and larger company veterans from the solar, finance, and Internet industries.
-We focus our significant expertise and experience to drive the mass-market adoption of solar.
+The Clean Power Finance® management team, board of directors and advisers include Silicon Valley entrepreneurs and veterans from the solar, finance, and Internet industries.
+We focus our significant expertise and experience on driving the mass-market adoption of solar.

 President & Chief Executive Officer

-Nat is the President and CEO and member of the board of directors of Clean Power Finance.
+Nat is the President, CEO and member of the board of directors of Clean Power Finance.
+He is also the Vice Chairman of the board of directors of the Solar Energy Industries Association (SEIA).
 Nat’s original idea to finance solar for consumers led him to co-found SunRun, which he led as the company’s President and Chief Operating Officer.
 Nat was the President and member of the Board of Directors of Acro Energy Technologies, a residential and commercial solar integration company.
 He created the Chicago Climate Exchange market-making business for Pioneer Futures.
 Nat has also worked in power industry financial consulting at PricewaterhouseCoopers.
-Nat is a member of the board of directors of the Solar Energy Industries Association.
 An officer in the US Navy (Reserves), Nat is an Afghanistan war veteran, where he served in the Special Forces and was awarded the Bronze Star Medal.
-He has a BS from Northwestern University and an MBA from Rice University.
+He received a “Champion of Change” award from the White House and a “Most Admired CEO” award from the San Francisco Business Times.
+Nat has a BS from Northwestern University and an MBA from Rice University.

 Chief Financial Officer